Who8MyLunch/Jupyter_Canvas_Widget/README.md

 - A canvas widget embedded inside a ipywidgets.Box widget overrides CSS display sizes.
 - I tried using the static HTML embed feature but couldn't get it to work.
 Might have been my fault.

-I'm very inclined to take complete control of displayed widget width and height.
-So far I have relied on certain convenient behavior when those settings are undefined.
-And I've relied upon ipywidgets internal handling of style attributes.

-If I want control I should take control!

 I need two methods for accepting new image data:
 - current method using data property.  no options, makes cetain assumptions.
 - explicit function like set_image_data(), allowing for complete control.
 The above property approach should call this function internally.

 Add support for zoom factor??

-What about automatic zoom/shrink to make image fit available space?

-I like the idea of restricting display size to no more than current cell width.
-This can be done entirely on JS side.

-Default action should be to display the image at its natural size, subject to the notebook cell width constraint

-What if user changes the width or height?
-Should the aspect ratio be preserved automatically?

-there are CSS style attributes for min-width and max-width.
-Let's see if I can leverage those.

 ## To Do
 - Consider capturing keyboard events when the canvas has focus